 |Issue: Some Shaw Home Phone customers have reported receiving unsolicited calls from an operator claiming to represent Westjet Airlines.
 The calls are operated electronically to reach numbers that may be private or unlisted.
 The automated message will state that you’ve won some prize or are eligible for a giveaway.|

 Westjet has confirmed that these calls are scams and will try to connect you with a live agent who will ask you to disclose personal information like credit card numbers or personal account data.
 More information from Westjet can be found here.

 Action: The best course of action is to hang up and report the call to the Canadian Anti-Fraud Centre.

 |Issue: We've recently had a number of concerns from customers receiving phone calls which appear to be coming from their own telephone number.
 These calls are fraudulent, and the caller will likely request personal information if answered.
 If you notice a call coming in which displays your own telephone number on call display, we urge you not to answer it.|

 Action: If you happened to have answered one of these calls and provided any details pertaining to your Shaw Email address or My Account login information, please proceed to update the passwords for those accounts as soon as possible.

-Please Note: Caller ID spoofing is currently being investigated through the CRTC to determine the best course of action.
+Caller ID spoofing is currently being investigated through the CRTC to determine the best course of action.
 They have launched a public consultation, so if you would like to participate in sharing your thoughts or experiences with this topic, you can do so on the CRTC page here.

-Some Shaw Home Phone customers have reported receiving unsolicited calls from an operator claiming to represent the Canadian Revenue Agency.
+Issue: Some Shaw Home Phone customers have reported receiving unsolicited calls from an operator claiming to represent the Canadian Revenue Agency.
 The callers will attempt to convince victims that they owe tax money and could face fines, asset seizure and the risk of arrest.
 The tone of these calls will be unreasonable, aggressive and the fraudsters will try to take immediate payment over the phone.

-Action: The Canada Revenue Agency (as well as the Police for several major Canadian cities) has confirmed that these calls are scams and they instruct anyone who receives such a call to hang up and report the call the Canadian Anti-Fraud Centre.
+Action: The Canada Revenue Agency (as well as the Police for several major Canadian cities) has confirmed that these calls are scams and they instruct anyone who receives such a call to hang up and report the call to the Canadian Anti-Fraud Centre.
 Do not engage or provide the callers with any information, financial or otherwise.